BRIDGES-PNG/BRIDGES-PNG.github.io/index.md

 The 3-day program is taught in *English* and will be held at *Loloata Island Resort*, Port Moresby, Papua New Guinea.
 Participants will receive a *certificate of attendance*.

-Please note: In contrast to previous editions, this Summer School will take place in *January* rather than *September*.

 ---

-- **Research**: Gain early feedback on your research from experts.
-Practise presentation skills, and seek potential collaborators.
+- **Research**: Gain early feedback on your research from experts. presentation skills, and seek potential collaborators.
 - **Education**: Learn about the latest trends in Software such as the impact of generative Artificial Intelligence and augmented computing and visualization.
 - **Promotion of Young Researchers**: Contribute to nurturing the next generation of world-class Young Researchers in the early stages of their careers.
 We also aim to connect local Japanese researchers with rising scientists from the global community.